Royal Flush (rapper)

 is an American East Coast rapper from Flushing, Queens, New York.
 He is a friend of Mic Geronimo and appeared on many songs with him.
 His 1997 debut album, Ghetto Millionaire, featured production from Buckwild, L.E.S., Da Beatminerz and some verses from Noreaga in various songs, and received critical acclaim.
 His second album Street Boss was released in 2005, to mixed reviews.
 Since 2017 he has been a regular cast member of the NYC based FM radio program The Ryan Show.
+In 2023 he dropped the album "The Royal Price Show" featuring Sean Price, Grafh, Little Vic and Nature.